HonkingGoose/x4-game-notes/README.md

 ## Teleportation

-Needs to be researched with the help of Boso and the player HQ.
+Needs to be researched with the help of Boso Ta and the player HQ.
 Starting the game, it is not possible to teleport anywhere, which can lead to funny situations if you accidentally fnd yourself stuck on an NPC ship for example.

 ## Teleporting to stations